-- 10. In addition, PPS has used the Municipal Court and jail sanctions for contempt or probation violation to threaten Plaintiffs into compliance and to pay more than they can afford.
-Plaintiffs Harper and Essig have been jailed based on PPS's false or inadequate representations to the Municipal Court that they were "noncompliant" with probation terms.
-Ms. Harper fears she will be jailed again at her next review hearing on December 1, 2017, based on PPS's misrepresentations and her inability to make her upcoming monthly payments to PPS. - Gardendale, and Municipal Court Judge Kenneth Gomany, in his official capacity, to challenge these policies and practices of privatized probation arising from the Contract.
-Plaintiff Harper raises four claims: First, the Contract and Defendants' enforcement thereof violate the Due Process Clause of the Fourteenth Amendment to the U.S. Constitution by creating a process that injects PPS's financial interest into its operation of probation, and in so doing illegally and unconstitutionally undermines confidence that probation can be conducted by PPS in a disinterested fashion; second, the Contract that authorizes this scheme is unconstitutional under the Alabama Constitution, because it grants an exclusive franchise to PPS but was not publicly bid; and third, the Contract is illegal and void under Alabama law, because it mandates PPS to collect a monthly fee of \$40 from persons assigned to PPS probation in violation of Alabama law and public policy that prevents the collection of a fee for municipal court probation. - 12.
-Finally, in the Fourth Claim for Relief, Plaintiffs Harper and Essig claim that PPS's use of probation to maximize generation of profit constitutes an abuse of process under state law. - 13.
-Plaintiff Harper, on behalf of herself and a class of similarly situated individuals, seeks to enjoin and declare unconstitutional and unlawful Defendants' enforcement of the Contract and the manner in which PPS generates revenue from this Contract, which is the source of PPS's conflict of interest.
-Plaintiffs Harper and Essig also seek actual and punitive damages for PPS's abuse of process under state law.
+- 10. In addition, PPS used the Municipal Court and the threat of jail sanctions for contempt or probation violation to intimidate Plaintiffs into compliance and paying more than they could afford.
+Plaintiffs Harper and Essig were jailed based on PPS's false or inadequate representations to the Municipal Court that they were "noncompliant" with probation terms. - 11.
+After this lawsuit was filed, Defendant Judge Gomany ordered all persons previously sentenced to a term of probation supervised by PPS to cease reporting to PPS.
+Instead, these persons were instructed to pay all outstanding court debt by January 1, 2018, or appear in the Municipal Court to request a payment plan.
+As a result of the court order, PPS sent the City and Municipal Court staff notice of its intent to terminate the Contract. - 12.
+Ms. Harper initially requested preliminary injunctive relief because she feared she would be jailed at her next review hearing on December 1, 2017.
+Because Defendants have not assured Plaintiffs they will not re-enter another contract for private probation services and resume the practices that led to this lawsuit, Ms. Harper reasonably fears that the City of Gardendale or Judge Gomany will re-enter a contract for private probation services with PPS and thus that she will be jailed again at future hearings based on PPS's history of making misrepresentations to the court and her continuing inability to make monthly payments. - 13.
+Accordingly, Plaintiffs file this Amended Complaint against PPS, the City of Gardendale, and Municipal Court Judge Kenneth Gomany in his official capacity, to challenge these policies and practices of privatized probation arising from the Contract.
+Plaintiff Harper raises three claims on behalf of herself other persons similarly situated: first, the Contract and Defendants' enforcement thereof violate the Due Process Clause of the Fourteenth Amendment to the U.S. Constitution by creating a process that injects PPS's financial interest into its operation of probation, and in so doing illegally and unconstitutionally undermines confidence that probation can be conducted by PPS in a disinterested fashion; second, the Contract that authorizes this scheme is unconstitutional under the Alabama Constitution, because it grants an exclusive franchise to PPS but was not publicly bid; and third, the Contract is illegal and void under Alabama law, because it mandates PPS to collect a monthly fee of \$40 from persons assigned to PPS probation in violation of Alabama law and public policy that prevents the collection of a fee for municipal court probation.
+Plaintiffs also raise a fourth claim, that PPS's use of probation to maximize generation of profit constitutes an abuse of process under Alabama law.

+14. Plaintiff Harper, on behalf of herself and a class of similarly situated individuals, seeks to enjoin and declare unconstitutional and unlawful Defendants' enforcement of the Contract and the manner in which PPS generates revenue from this Contract, which is the source of PPS's conflict of interest.
+Plaintiff Harper, on behalf of herself and a class of similarly situated individuals, also seeks actual and punitive damages from Defendant PPS for injuries suffered due to PPS's unconstitutional conflict of interest.
+Finally, Plaintiffs Harper and Essig seek actual and punitive damages for PPS's abuse of process under state law.